 The package comes with 1 E3.58 spark plug is included.
 Highlights 5/8-inch hex size; 14mm thread diameter; 0.750-inch thread reach plug with gasket seat; 14mm thread diameter; 0.750-inch thread reach plug with gasket seat; 14mm thread diameter; 14mm thread diameter; 14mm thread diameter.

-You can be considered this spark plug as Best Spark Plugs For a 4.0 jeep.
+You can be considered this spark plug as the Best Spark Plugs For a 4.0 Jeep.
 Some other quick features are below, and you must have a look.

 These Mopar spark plugs are made especially for Jeep Cherokee, Jeep Grand Cherokee, and Jeep Wrangler models.
 However, before making a purchase, we recommend double-checking the model numbers.